adrianhopebailie/web-monetization/explainer.md

 # Web Monetization Explainer

-Web Monetization is a proposed API standard that allows websites to request a stream of very small payments from a user.
+Web Monetization is a proposed API standard that allows websites to request a stream of very small payments from a user e.g. fractions of a cent.

 This provides a framework for new revenue models for websites and web-based services.